PowerDNS/pdns/pdns/dnsdistdist/docs/guides/serverselection.rst

 ``chashed``
 ~~~~~~~~~~~

+.. versionadded: 1.3.3

 ``chashed`` is a consistent hashing distribution policy.
 Identical questions with identical hashes will be distributed to the same servers.
 But unlike the ``whashed`` policy, this distribution will keep consistent over time.
 Adding or removing servers will only remap a small part of the queries.

+Increasing the weight of servers to a value larger than the default is required to get a good distribution of queries.
+Small values like 100 or 1000 should be enough to get a correct distribution.
+This is a side-effect of the internal implementation of the consistent hashing algorithm, which assigns as many points on a circle to a server than its weight, and distributes a query to the server who has the closest point on the circle from the hash of the query's qname.
+Therefore having very few points, as is the case with the default weight of 1, leads to a poor distribution of queries.

 You can also set the hash perturbation value, see :func:`setWHashedPertubation`.
 To achieve consistent distribution over :program:`dnsdist` restarts, you will also need to explicitly set the backend's UUIDs with the ``id`` option of :func:`newServer`.
 You can get the current UUIDs of your backends by calling :func:`showServers` with the ``showUUIDs=true`` option.

+Since 1.5.0, a bounded-load version is also supported, preventing one server from receiving much more queries than the others, even if the distribution of queries is not perfect.
+This "consistent hashing with bounded loads" algorithm is enabled by setting func:`setConsistentHashingBalancingFactor` to a value other than 0, which is the default.
+This value is the maximum number of outstanding queries that a given server can have at a given time, as a ratio of the average number of outstanding queries for all the active servers in the pool.
+For example, setting func:`setConsistentHashingBalancingFactor` to 1.5 means that no server will be allowed to have more outstanding queries than 1.5 times the average of all outstanding queries in the pool.
+The algorithm will try to select a server based on the hash of the qname, as is done when no bounded-load is set, but will disqualify all servers that have more outstanding queries than the average times the factor, until a suitable server is found.
+The higher the factor, the more imbalance between the servers is allowed.

 ``roundrobin``
 ~~~~~~~~~~~~~~